More about: 10 Things to Do near Stonehenge

-There is no doubt that Stonehenge should be on anyone's list of places to see when travelling to London.
-However, there are many other attractions nearby that are also worth a visit, from other prehistoric remains to interesting towns and cities.
+No one would dispute that Stonehenge should be on the list of places to see when travelling to London.
+However, there are many other nearby attractions that are also well worth a visit, ranging from other prehistoric sites to fascinating towns and cities.

-If you have time to spare, I recommend getting a map of the area around Stonehenge, which has been declared a World Heritage Site.
-With that information, try to get to places like Salisbury, the Neolithic remains of Avebury, Lacock or Old Sarum, among others.
+If you have plenty of time, I recommend picking up a map of the area around Stonehenge, which has been designated a World Heritage Site.
+With that information, try to visit places such as Salisbury, the Neolithic remains at Avebury, Lacock or Old Sarum, amongst others.

 1. Discover the world’s largest stone circle at Avebury

-Stonehenge is only half an hour away from this World Heritage village.
-The beautiful town of Avebury is known for the world's largest stone circle, ancient tombs and other remains from the Neolithic and Bronze Age.
+Just half an hour separates Stonehenge from this World Heritage Site.
+The beautiful village of Avebury is known for housing the world’s largest stone circle, its ancient tombs and other remains from the Neolithic and Bronze Ages.

-The remains are located within the town and can be visited every day of the year.
-In addition to the stone circle, the largest Neolithic tomb in Britain, the nearby avenue and Silbury Hill, the largest man-made hill in Europe, are also of great interest.
-All of this makes it a worthy comparison to some of the best tours you can do in London.
+The remains are located within the village and can be visited every day of the year.
+As well as the stone circle, other highlights include Britain’s largest Neolithic tomb, the nearby Avenue and Silbury Hill, Europe’s largest man-made mound.
+All this means it is every bit as good as the best tours you can take in London.

-If you've had your fill of archaeological remains, Avebury is still worth a visit.
+Even if you’re a bit tired of archaeological remains, Avebury is still well worth a visit.
 There you can visit:

-- St. James's Church, built in 1000 AD, which you can enter for free.
+- St James’s Church, built in AD 1000, which you can enter for free.

-- Avebury Manor, whose gardens are a must for those who have already enjoyed London's parks.
+- Avebury Manor, whose gardens are a must-see for those who have already enjoyed London’s parks.

 How to get to Avebury

-The most convenient way to get there is to book your trip to Avebury in advance, as you'll also be able to tour other amazing villages in the surrounding area, accompanied by a local expert guide, which will help you learn about the place and save you a lot of hassle in making the arrangements.
+The easiest way to get there is to book a tour to Avebury in advance, as you’ll also be able to explore other incredible villages in the area, always accompanied by an expert local guide, which will help you learn about the place and save you the hassle of making arrangements.

-However, as well as being accessible by car (about a 2-hour drive), Avebury is well connected by train from London.
-So, take a train from Paddington station (there's a tube stop of the same name and see how to get around the London Underground here) to Swindon and then catch the number 49 bus.
+In any case, as well as being able to get there by car (a journey of around 2 hours), Avebury is well connected by train from London.
+You’ll need to catch a train from Paddington station (there’s an underground station of the same name, and here you can see how to get around on the London Underground ) to Swindon, and from there take bus number 49.

-If you've had the good idea to visit Avebury, you should try to make the most of its charms.
-This is, in a nutshell, the same thing you do in the British capital when you can visit some of London's secret spots beyond the better-known attractions.
-In this way, you can estimate that a visit to the stone circle and the museum can take you about an hour and a half.
+If you’ve had the good sense to visit Avebury, you should try to make the most of its charms.
+In short, it’s much the same as what you do in the British capital when you visit some of London’s hidden gems, beyond the better-known attractions.
+You can therefore expect that a visit to the stone circle and the museum will take you about an hour and a half.
 The rest of the time, you can:

-- Discover some lesser-known but equally interesting places such as Windmill Hill, one of the oldest sites in the area.
-It is thought to have been built around 3675 BC and was a meeting place for festivals and exchanges.
-Over time, several burial mounds worth visiting were built on the same elevated site.
+- Discover some lesser-known but equally interesting spots such as Windmill Hill, one of the oldest sites in the area.
+It is thought to have been built around 3675 BC and to have served as a gathering place for festivals and trade.
+Over time, several burial mounds were constructed on this same elevated site, all of which are well worth a visit.

-- The aforementioned Silbury Hill, which is an artificial hill that is considered to be one of the most mysterious prehistoric remains in the country and at 30 metres high is the largest mound made in Europe.
+- The aforementioned Silbury Hill, an artificial hill considered one of the country’s most mysterious prehistoric remains; at 30 metres high, it is the largest man-made mound in Europe.

-In reality, the best way to visit the area around Avebury is on foot.
-Although there is a car park next to Silbury Hill, my recommendation is that you try to get there on foot, as with the rest of the town's attractions.
+Actually, the best way to explore the area around Avebury is on foot.
+Although there is a car park next to Silbury Hill, my recommendation is that you try to get there on foot, just as you would for the rest of the attractions in the area.

-Lacock is one of the most picturesque villages in the area and is actually protected by the National Trust, an institution dedicated to ensuring that England's historic and natural sites are not damaged.
+Lacock is one of the most picturesque villages in the whole area and is, in fact, protected by the National Trust, an organisation dedicated to ensuring that England’s places of historical and natural interest remain unspoilt.
 You may have already seen some images of it, as it was one of the locations for the Harry Potter films.
-It is therefore a good complement to a visit to Harry Potter-related sites in London.
+It is, therefore, a good addition to a visit to Harry Potter-related sites in London.

 The village is situated in the north of Wiltshire, relatively close to Bath.
 Its origins date back to the 11th century, although its importance grew two centuries later when the nearby abbey was founded.

-A stroll through its streets is the best way to immerse yourself in the typical rural architecture of the south of the country, which mixes stone facades with whitewashed and half-timbered ones.
-Although these walks alone are enough to make up for a visit to the village, you can always round off the trip with a visit to one of its churches, such as St Cyril's Church.
+Strolling through its streets is the best way to immerse yourself in the typical rural architecture of the south of the country, which blends stone façades with whitewashed ones and half-timbered houses.
+Although these walks alone make a visit to the village worthwhile, you can always round off your trip by visiting one of its churches, such as St Cyriacus.

-If you're in Bath or travelling from London, Lacock is only a half hour's drive away, so it's easy to get there.
-In that case, I recommend you leave your car in the car park at the entrance to the village and visit its attractions on foot.
+If you’re in Bath or travelling there from London, it’s quite easy to reach Lacock, as it’s only about half an hour’s drive away.
+In that case, I recommend leaving your car in the car park at the entrance to the village and exploring its attractions on foot.

 - Train to Bath and bus to Lacock.